-- 1) Eligibility for admission, such as: - a) Income, assets, and asset income see self cert policy for assets and income from assets at new admission. - b) Household composition - c) Social Security Number documentation for all non-exempt household members - d) Need for a unit specifically adapted for mobility, vision or hearing impairments - e) Citizenship eligibility - f) Verification of student status and eligibility - 2) Allowable deductions, for items such as: - a) Age 62+, disability, or handicap of household head, spouse and/or co-head - b) Full time student status - c) Childcare costs - d) Handicap expenses - e) Medical expenses (for elderly/disabled households only) - 3) Compliance with resident selection guidelines, such as: - a) Proof of ability to pay rent - b) Previously demonstrated adherence to lease for previous rentals - c) Positive prior landlord reference(s) for prior five (5) years: rent-paying, caring for a home with safe, clean, satisfactory housekeeping habits, based on documented Management's visit to current dwelling - d) No verified, disqualifying history of drug-related, sex offender or violent criminal activity for any household member. - e) Absence of objectively verified behavior that would give Management reasonable cause to believe that the applicant's abuse of drugs/alcohol would interfere with the health, safety and right to peaceful enjoyment of the property by other residents or staff.
+- 1) Eligibility for admission, such as: - a) Income, assets, and asset income \ see self cert policy for assets and income from assets at new admission. - b) Household composition - c) Social Security Number documentation for all non-exempt household members - d) Need for a unit specifically adapted for vision, hearing or mobility impairments - e) Citizenship eligibility - f) Verification of student status and eligibility - 2) Allowable deductions, for items such as: - a) Age 62+, disability, or handicap of household head, spouse and/or co-head - b) Full time student status - c) Child care costs - d) Handicap expenses - e) Medical expenses (for elderly/disabled households only) - 3) Compliance with resident selection guidelines, such as: - a) Proof of ability to pay rent - b) Previously demonstrated adherence to lease for previous rentals - c) Positive prior landlord reference: rent-paying, caring for a home with safe, clean, satisfactory housekeeping habits, based on documented Management's visit to current dwelling - d) No verified, disqualifying history of drug-related, sex offender or violent criminal activity for any household member. - e) Absence of objectively verified behavior that would give Management reasonable cause to believe that the applicant's abuse of drugs/alcohol would interfere with the health, safety and right to peaceful enjoyment of the property by other residents or staff.